Hexadxx/mysalt/README.md

-# mysalt
+# My Salty Project
-This is a very salty project
+This very salty project is for the Configuration Management Systems course by Tero Karvinen